0Pxyz/0Pxyz/README.md

 ### 🧠 About Me

-I'm a curious and hands-on security researcher and developer, passionate about Web3, Web2 security, and building cool stuff.
+I'm a curious and hands-on security researcher and developer, passionate about Web3 and Web2 security, as well as building cool stuff.
 I explore smart contract vulnerabilities, dig into web app bugs, and create tools, experiments, and full-stack projects.
 I enjoy solving CTFs, learning new things, and breaking things to understand how they work.

 ---